HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 * Create the QR with Error Correction Level M
 * Consider presenting the SMART Logo in close approximation with the QR.
 See the [Boston Children's Hospital SMART Logo Page](https://smarthealthit.org/smart-logo-for-smart-health-cards) for details

 The Sharing Application SHOULD NOT require additional supporting material from the Requesting Application.
-- If that Sharing Application does require additional material, it SHALL NOT use the SMART Health Links name or logo in user-facing materials
+See [Conformance and User-Facing Identification](#conformance-and-user-facing-identification) section for applicable restrictions.

 <p></p>